servo/book/src/design-documentation/accessibility/webview-internals.md

 ### Handling navigations: grafted tree epoch

-When there is a navigation, such as when a user enters a new URL in the address bar, clicks a link, or uses the Back or Forwards buttons, the `WebView`'s top-level pipeline changes.
+When there is a navigation, such as when a user enters a new URL in the address bar, clicks a link, or uses the Back or Forward buttons, the `WebView`'s top-level pipeline changes.
 This means that it needs to:

 - de-activate accessibility in the old top-level pipeline,